otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 """;
 <br>
 <br>
-x_coordinate - The x coordinate of the factory y_coordinate - The y coordinate of the factory factory_name - The name of the factory phone_number - The phone number of the factory
+* x_coordinate - The x coordinate of the factory
+* y_coordinate - The y coordinate of the factory
+* factory_name - The name of the factory
+* phone_number - The phone number of the factory
 <br>
 <br>
-5. Get nearest factory
+5. <b>Get nearest factory</b>
 Gets the nearest factory to supplied coordinates.
 Takes an optional radius parameter measured in kilometers.
 <br>
 <br>